fauna/fauna-js/README.md

 > **WARNING**
 > This driver is in beta release and not recommended for production use.
 It operates with the Fauna database service via an API which is also in beta release, and is not recommended for production use.
 This driver is not compatible with v4 or earlier versions of Fauna.
-Please feel free to contact product@fauna.com to learn about our special Early Access program for FQL X.
+Please feel free to contact product@fauna.com to learn about our special Early Access program for FQL v10.

 # A JavaScript driver for [Fauna](https://fauna.com).